Discover Polkadot: An Interoperable Decentralized Web 3.0 Blockchain

 How does the Polkadot Network Function?

-Polkadot is an open-source network, so any developer can contribute to building it.
-Web3 Foundation has commissioned over 100 developers to build Polkadot.
+Polkadot is an open-source network so that any developer can build it, and web3 Foundation has commissioned hundreds of developers to build Polkadot.
 As mentioned above, the true advantage or strength of the Polkadot network is that it facilitates the cross-chain transfer of arbitrary data and not just tokens.
 With this capacity, Polkadot provides a true multi-chain application environment where cross-chain computation and cross-chain registries are possible.

 Now let’s understand how the Polkadot network functions.
 There are four key elements to it: